sebastian-st/quicklens/README.md

 ## Documentation

-The code itself is documented in "doc" (auto-generated using doxygen).
+A rudimentary documentation of the code is available in "doc" (auto-generated using doxygen).

 ## Limitations